owncloud/ocis/docs/ocis/migration.md

 #### Steps
 Deploy web and enable switching to and from it.
-For more details see: [ownCloud 10 with ownCloud Web]({{< ref "deployment/owncloud10_with_oc_web.md" >}}) _TODO @butonic is there documentation how to limit the web ui switch to an 'early adopters' group?_
+For more details see: [ownCloud 10 with ownCloud Web]({{< ref "deployment/owncloud10_with_oc_web.md" >}}) _TODO allow limiting the web ui switch to an 'early adopters' group_

 #### Validation
 Ensure switching back an forth between the classic ownCloud 10 web UI and ownCloud web works as at our https://demo.owncloud.com.